sourcebroker/deployer-extended-media/README.rst

 2. Symlink to file from source instance.

 So each file on target instance may be modified / deleted without effect on source.

+If --force param is used then files will be overriden.
+Otherwise only missing files will be linked.

 media:pull
 ++++++++++